Amy Love, RN

 When I turned 50, I realized I needed to figure out, once and for all, how to change the unhealthy patterns I had developed.
 I had significant life changing events to overcome and felt like I was aging quickly because of it.
 I needed to focus on self-care.
 My bones ached, my fingers swelled from arthritis, I had brain fog, loose skin, and lacked energy.
-I was running marathons and lifting weights yet didn’t look or feel healthy.
+I was running marathons yet didn’t look or feel healthy.
 I found the answer by changing what I put into my mouth.
 I started following a whole foods, low carb, moderate protein, high fat diet, essentially a Ketogenic Diet.
 I ended the constant snacking, the constant sugar intake, the processed and packaged foods.
 I added healthy fat, which was a bit scary at first, overcoming the calories in calories out/low-fat mentality, but it has proven to be a successful, amazing journey and I am thankful to have found a new approach to eating.
 Viewing food as medicine has changed my obsessive thinking and daily struggle of “what to eat when”.
 I am mostly animal based now, and am still a work in progress.
 Life is not always a linear path, but I know low carbohydrate nutrition helped me and will also help many people struggling with poor health.

 I have been an emergency room nurse for over 20 years.
 Every day I see band-aid solutions for chronic complaints.
 I see people struggling unnecessarily, finding no long term solutions in the traditional advice offered.
 I manage whole health – not simply offering another prescription, not just telling you to “eat less and exercise more”.
 We will work together to slow and reverse the core causes of cancer, aging, weight gain and metabolic dysfunction, and eliminate the frustrations of chronic dieting.
-As a nurse and someone who has struggled as well, I am able to compassionately and empathetically listen to your frustrations and help you find permanent solutions to your most urgent health concerns.
-Let’s start your journey today!
+As a nurse and someone who has struggled as well, I am able to compassionately and empathetically listen to your frustrations and help you find sustainable solutions to your struggles with diet.
+Let’s start your healing journey today!

 Health and Wellness